hasukmistry/wp-dev/README.md

 ### Changing a Config Dir

-By default, the plugin will look for the configuration files in the **`/wp-content/config`** directory.
+By default, the plugin will look for the configuration file in the **`/wp-content/config`** directory.
 However, you can change the location of the configuration directory by using the following filter,

 ```php
 add_filter( 'wp_dev_config_dir', function( string $config_dir ): string {